jgarciatorres1/MIST4610Project2/README.md

 When adding age as a factor we can observe at what ages different racial groups in California experience different counts of homelessness.
 In our last chart we observed that White Californians experience a higher count of homelessness and the chart above expands on the ages and White Californians between the ages of 35-44(16,502), 45-54(16,328), and 55-64(15,869) have counts over 15,000.
 Only those with multiple Races between the ages of 18-24(15,993)and Black, African Americans between 55-64 (15,707) are the other groups who have counts of over 15,000.

 Manipulations applied to the data set for analysis:
 We did not need to conduct any manipulations or calculations to the existing data.
 We went through our data and did not find any duplicates or redundancies within the data sets.
-We successfully conducted a quantitative analysis, allowing us to use the data into measurable and meaningful insights about the rates of homelessness within the state of California
+We successfully conducted a quantitative analysis, allowing us to use the data into measurable and meaningful insights about the rates of homelessness within the state of California.

 Tableau packaged workbook:
 The packaged workbook containing the visualizations shown above is attached to this repository.